ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 longer than the effective threshold; the built-in default-default is `10.0` seconds. `--silence-threshold`, `--check-silence`, `--no-silence-check`, and `--configure-defaults` control that behavior.
-The finding includes the interval type, timestamps, and duration, and suggests the separate waveform review workflow.
+The finding includes the interval type, timestamps, and duration.
+In interactive mode it asks to open the exact flagged audio file in the configured editor; Enter defaults to Yes so an excessive-silence repair is not easy to skip accidentally.
+The separate waveform-review workflow remains available for visual confirmation.
 Up to eight silence decoders begin concurrently as audio files are discovered, while enumeration and the other audit checks continue.
 Their results are harvested later in deterministic filename order, avoiding a serial silence-analysis pause at startup or at the end of the audit.

 `--review-waveforms` performs only waveform diagnosis.
 It submits the entire not-yet-approved audio queue to a bounded worker pool, so up to